 Law problems can crop up frequently along the course of a musician’s career, and when they do it is important that you seek advice from an experienced professional who can help fight for you.

 After all, music is many people’s livelihood.
-UK music licensing body PRS For Music collected £664.3 million following things like broadcasts, digital service plays, and music sales of its members’ songs in 2014 alone, for example.
+UK music licensing body PRS For Music paid music creators over half a billion pounds in 2016, making sure it's members got royalties for broadcasts, digital service plays and music sales.

 What is intellectual property in music?